akashdeep023/Next-Coding/README.md

 ### Routing Metadata

-**Configuring Metadata**
+The Metadata API in Next.js is a powerful feature that lets us define metadata for each page \
+Metadata ensures our content looks geat when it's shared or indexed by search engines \
+Two ways to handle metadata in layout.tsx or page.tsx files:

--   Export a static metadata object
+1.  export a static `metadata` object
--   Export a dynamic generateMetadata function
+2.  export a dynamic `generateMetadata` function

+> **Configuring Metadata**

 **Metadata rules**

--   Both layout.tsx and page.tsx files can export metadata.
-If defined in a layout, it applies to all pages in the layout, but if defined in a page, it applies only to that pages
+-   Both `layout.tsx` and `page.tsx` files can export metadata.
+Layout metadata applies to all pages, while page metadata is specific to that pages
 -   Metadata is read in order, from the root level down to the final page level
--   When there's metadata in multiple pages for the same route, they get combined but page metadata will replace layout metadata if they have the same properties
+-   When metadata exists in multiple places along a route, they merge together, with page metadata overriding layout metadata for matching properties

 **title Metadata**